 Degard is a pioneering British ‘Painter of Auras’.
 Degard is a visionary artist, writer, researcher, curator, and founder of the genre Contemporary Visionary.
 Degard sees auras, sees traces of people and animals.
 She can intuit through her art spirit portraits of those people who are long gone.

 Degard says “It all started when I ‘saw’ a blue square around the chest of a man who I discovered had just had triple by-pass surgery.
 I suddenly understood what these flashes of light were; they were his Aura, his conscious energy.
 The square indicated surgical human impact, the colour blue- healing – I could see the experience of the whole operation in his energies.”

-Degard has hosted talks on Art, at the Royal Society of Arts where she is a Fellow and The Royal College of Art.
-She is working alongside Anxiety UK to bring art into mental health.
-Degard also works alongside The Astropolitics Institute.
-She has written four books, is a committee member of The Colour Group, and a fellow of The Galileo Commission for the Scientific and Medical Network.
-Degard is completing her doctorate in Fine Art in London.
+Degard has written four books, is a committee member of The Colour Group and a fellow of The Galileo Commission for the Scientific and Medical Network.
+Degard is working on her doctorate ‘An Exploration of the Visionary in Art’ in Fine Art in London.

-Degard’s work joins a long history into the study of consciousness, perception and cognition studies with her visionary experiences; as exemplified by Susan Hiller to Kandinsky, Hilma af Klimt to William Blake.
-Degard’s work takes this mystical, modern, yet socio-political genre into a contemporary context.
+Degard’s Art joins a long history into the study of consciousness, perception, cognition studies interwoven with visionary experience; as exemplified by visionary artists, Susan Hiller to Kandinsky, Hilma af Klint to William Blake.
+Degard’s Art brings this visionary and mystical genre, into a contemporary, socio-political context.

-Degard graduated from the Royal College of Art.
-She received awards from the Alan Davie Foundation and The Lookout, Aldeburgh.
+Degard graduated from The Royal College of Art.
+She received awards from the Alan Davie Foundation.